 Have you ever attended an olive oil tasting?
 Whether you are a foodie who likes to cook or likes to eat, if you ever have an opportunity to learn about olive oil, you should jump at it!

-With over a dozen olive oil flavors to sample, including other flavors like roasted garlic, jalapeño and hickory smoked olive oil, our guests were basking in “olive” the goodies to sample.
-Kids snuck back and took second and third helpings of the sugar cookies.
+With over a dozen olive oil flavors to sample, including other flavors like roasted garlic, jalapeño and hickory smoked olive oil, there are several varieties for you to taste and enjoy.

 Ever heard of finger limes?
 These little limes are totally hot right now, considered the caviar of citrus.
 Cut one in half and squeeze out these delicious beads of lime.
 My kids suck them up straight.

 Drop them in your water, top your salad, or garnish your cocktail.
 They are totally fun to work with and eat.
 For a little crunch, I also added some mint herb crystals.
 Oh yeah, this is a real fun drink full of surprises!